 PDST Technology Support Team Visit School of Education for Workshops on Using iPads with iBook Author

-The School of Education, NUI Galway recently hosted a team of technology support staff from the Professional Development Service for Teachers (PDST) Post Primary.
+The School of Education, University of Galway recently hosted a team of technology support staff from the Professional Development Service for Teachers (PDST) Post Primary.
 The staff were given intensive training by Seán Ó Grádaigh on the use of iPads in education and digital content creation using Apple's iBook Author software.

 The School of Education exhibited Physics, Chemistry, Biology, Geography Field Investigation and Woodland Ecology iBooks plus Kitchen Chemistry videos at the recent Galway Science & Technology Festival 2013 on the NUI Galway campus.
 All the iBooks were developed and created by students and staff of the School of Education.